Multi-patch epidemic models with general exposed and infectious periods: Proof of the FLLN

 \section{Proof of the FLLN}

 In this section we prove Theorem \ref{thm-FLLN-SEIR}.
 Here we extend the approach in \cite{PP-2020}.
 Specifically, we first establish that the process $\{(\bar{A}^N_1, \dots, \bar{A}^N_L): N\ge 1\}$ is tight and then along its convergent subsequence with a given limit, we prove the convergence of $\{(\bar{S}^N_1, \dots, \bar{S}^N_L)\}$, $\{(\bar{E}^N_1, \dots, \bar{E}^N_L)\}$, $\{(\bar{I}^N_1, \dots, \bar{I}^N_L)\}$ and $\{(\bar{R}^N_1, \dots, \bar{R}^N_L)\}$.
 We then identify the limit of $\{(\bar{A}^N_1, \dots, \bar{A}^N_L)\}$, which allows us to show that the above limits satisfy the system of equations \eqref{barS-SEIR}--\eqref{eqn-Phi-SEIR}.
 Finally we show that this system of equations \eqref{barS-SEIR}--\eqref{eqn-Phi-SEIR} has at most one solution, which implies that the whole sequence converges.
 Due to the complications from the migration processes, the proofs of tightness for some key component processes become much more involved, see Lemmas \ref{lem-barEI-0-conv} and \ref{lem-barEI-conv}, and in addition, the formula of $\Upsilon^N_i(t)$ for the infection also brings some new challenges, see Lemma \ref{lem-3.11}.
+Since convergence on $[0,\infty)$ is equivalent to convergence on $[0,T]$ for any $T>0$, it is sufficient to prove convergence on $[0,T]$, with $T$ arbitrary.
+Hence we fix an arbitrary $T>0$, and study the convergence on $[0,T]$ throughout the section.

 Let us first rewrite the representation \eqref{An-rep-1} of the processes $A^N_i(t)$ which uses the PRM $Q_{i}(ds, d\afrak)$.
 Let $\bar{Q}_{i}(ds, d\afrak)=Q_{i}(ds, d\afrak) - ds d\afrak$ be the compensated PRM.
 Then for each $i \in \mathcal{L}$,